LeafixOS/leafix-iso/README.md

-# rupeeto-iso
+# maaos-iso
-This is India Origin Rupeeto Operating System based on Arch Linux (and archiso software)
+This is India Origin MaaOS Operating System based on Arch Linux (and archiso software)
 User: rupeeos
 password: Welcome1